Ash-a9236/JAVA_MANS/00_INTRODUCTION.md

 <br>

 In programming, you will see a lot of 'NULL' and NULL handling.
 The null is a pointer in the memory which is the holder value for 'nothing'.
-It does not hold a value and rather carries the pointer towards a specific memory address.
+It does not hold a value and rather carries the pointer towards a specific memory address which the compiler knows as null.
 Be careful :
 <br> &emsp; - NULL can only be assigned to reference-type data types, or non-primitive data types
 <br> &emsp; - NULL doesn't mean 'empty' or 'zero' (String = null; is not equal to String = "";)